Solar Finance NZ: Green Loans Compared (2026)

 - No maximum loan amount

-Worth knowing
+Worth knowing:

-- •Much higher rate (~8.5%)
+- Much higher rate (~8.5%)

-- Kiwibank customer
+- Existing Kiwibank mortgage

-- No minimum equity required
+- No minimum equity requirement

-$15,000 system over 7 years is about $19,500+ total.
-Considerably more expensive than green loans.
+$15,000 system over 7 years at 8.5% is about $20,700 total.
+Around $246/month. $5,700 interest.

 ASB Rural SMART Solar Loan